David M Notrica MD, Pediatric Surgeon

-Dr. Notrica developed and continued to direct the Level 1 Trauma Center for Phoenix Children's Hospital .
+Dr. Notrica developed and continues to direct the Level 1 Trauma Center for Phoenix Children's Hospital .
 This program is the only ACS-Verified Level 1 Pediatric Trauma Center in the state of Arizona.
 Additionally, he is co-director of the joint chest wall program with Phoenix Children's Hospital and Mayo Clinic Arizona.

 He is a member of multiple academic societies including the American Pediatric Surgical Association, the American Academy of Pediatrics, the American College of Surgeons, the Society of American Gastrointestinal and Endoscopic Surgeons, Alpha Omega Alpha National Medical Honor Society, and the Michael E. DeBakey Society.

 Dr. Notrica lives in Phoenix with his wife, Michelle, and son, Michael.
 In his spare time he enjoys hiking, fly-fishing, and running.
 His special interests are in Biliary Atresia, Diaphragm Pacers, Inflammatory Bowel Disease, and Pectus Excavatum repair.

 Pediatric Surgeons of Phoenix - Phoenix, Arizona